joaovicente/beautiful-jekyll/_posts/2018-02-22-event-driven-with-spring-rest-kafka-and-mongodb-part1.md

 published: true
 tags: spring kafka mongodb event-driven
 ---
-The aim of this post is to do a study on building a very simple Event Driven application using Spring REST, Kafka and MongoDB
+This is a study on building a very simple Event Driven application using Spring REST, Kafka and MongoDB

 In this post we'll pretend we are creating a Story editing web application, where authors can create their account and then create stories.